MGitrov/TFVC-to-Git/README.md

 ### :two: Feeds Migration
 ![usedToolBadge](https://img.shields.io/badge/Tool-tfvc__to__git__artifacts.py-blue?style=social)

+Artifacts Feeds provide secure and private package management for your organization.
+They store and distribute packages (e.g., NuGet, npm, Maven) that your projects depend on, enabling versioning, access control, and simplified dependency management.
+Feeds can host both private packages developed by your team and cached copies of public packages, ensuring reliable builds while maintaining control over which external dependencies are approved for use.

+:warning: **Prior to the execution of the ```tfvc_to_git_artifacts.py``` script, make sure the feed itself, its views and upstream source(s) are created in the target organization.**

+The ```tfvc_to_git_artifacts.py``` script handles the migration of feeds' packages, but only packages with source configured as 'This feed'.
+This is because packages with source configured as a public source are available through the public source, and Azure DevOps will reject its migration (unless the specific public source is not configured for the feed).

 ### :three: Work Items (Boards, Backlogs, and Sprints), Iterations and Areas, and Teams Migration

 ![usedToolBadge](https://img.shields.io/badge/Tool-Azure%20DevOps%20Migration%20Tools-blue?style=for-the-badge&labelColor=orange)